katealtmanova/nfoldexperiment/docs_NFoldIP.md

 >>together with the sizes of l/u bounds, x and b:![enter image description here](https://lh3.googleusercontent.com/dAUwdfJjT0pZwB1_Hk_XngEUHih6wT4i1BBg5oWTiX5pJvAOXeFQMfFApVp-OaGmCUhViqbvmMvc "picture of sizes")

 > - lower and upper bounds can’t be infinity
-> - and for every number l in the lower bound vector and for every number u in the lower bound vector must hold that l<=u (for l,u in the same position)
+> - and for every number l in the lower bound vector and for every number u in the upper bound vector must hold that l<=u (for l,u in the same position)
->- the logging level + format, self arguments as self.A, self.D, self.t, self.r, self.s etc. are being initialized
+>- the logging level + format, self arguments such as self.A, self.D, self.t, self.r, self.s etc. are being initialized
 >- if any initial feasible solution was given, it is being set to self.current_solution; if there isn’t any, the initial feasible solution will be computed by the find_init_feasible_solution function later
 >- graver complexity is  being computed and set to self.graver_complexity by a function approximate_graver_complexity, or exact_graver_complexity, or only the value is being applied (according to the graver_complexity option)
->- ZE to self.ZE is being set through a function ``_construct_ZE`` (only if ``experimental == false``)
+>- ZE to self.ZE is being set through the function ``_construct_ZE`` (only if ``experimental == false``)
 >- checking the validity of the data (whether the sizes of matrices, l/u bounds etc. make sense

 Two functions for computing the graver complexity of given matrix (at most one of these is chosen according to the tenth (graver_complexity) argument in the __init__ function):